Manage Prometheus extensions

 - To take full advantage of the Dynatrace Prometheus extension, you need a OneAgent on the monitored box, but it can also work in an agentless manner.

-- Check our Software intelligence hub to see if your technology is already covered by a preexisting extension.
+- Check Dynatrace Hub to see if your technology is already covered by an existing extension.
 If this is not the case, you can easily build your own Dynatrace Prometheus extension.

 Before you begin